JW2586/zmk-config/README.md

 # zmk-config 🦆

-CyanDuck's personal repo for my zmk keymaps
+CyanDuck's personal repo for my zmk keymaps.

-Impemented one shot callum-style mods in the `new-mods` branch
+Impemented one shot callum-style mods in the `new-mods` branch.